qu3vipon/python-ddd/README.md

 If you define the `__composite_values_()` method, sqlalchemy separates the object and puts them in the columns when you save the data.

 > NOTE: The , in the return of `__composite_value__()` is not a typo.

+`__validate_()` method is a method that checks conditions before creating a value object instance and can be customized.

 ```python
 class RoomStatus(ValueObject, str, Enum):